-What are the Reasons You’d Buy Your Parents’ House?
+Why Buy Your Parents’ House?

 Sentimental value.
-Your childhood home and “things” can bring up memories and create a sense of nostalgia – making them more difficult to let go.
+Your childhood home and “things” can bring up memories and create a sense of nostalgia; making them more difficult to let go.
 You might consider buying your parents house to keep it in the family or preserve the memories.

 Financially help parents.
 This is a common reason people give for buying their parents’ home.
 Elderly parents, in particular, might have problems with debt or getting by on a fixed income.

 Discounted price (instant equity).
 Sometimes people buy their parents’ home because they can purchase it for less than market value.

 Seller-financed mortgage.
 Parents sometimes help their children out by selling them their home and providing seller financing if there are issues with obtaining traditional financing.

 What are some Risks of Buying Your Parents’ Home?

 Lingering emotions and attachment.
 Attachment to the memories you had in your parents’ house could interfere with your ability to make a sound, well-thought-out, financial decision.

 Whether you plan to live in the house, rent it (to your parents or someone else), or sell it, realize any sentimental value the home holds for you and your family could interfere or, at the very least, cloud your judgment.

 Not only that, but other family members including your parents might have some sense of ownership of the house.
 Even after you buy it.
 And when other family members get involved, the situation can get even more complicated.